hanayik/mni2indv/readme.md

 ## Requirements

+- Landmarks must be in a tab delimited .anat file (created with [MRIcron](https://github.com/neurolabusc/MRIcron))
 - FSL must be installed
 - Uses bet, flirt, img2imgcoord
 - Must supply .anat file (produced from MRIcron) and the image the .anat file landmarks were defined in